drduh/YubiKey-Guide/README.md

 When a Subkey expires, it can either be renewed or replaced.
 Both actions require access to the Certify key.

-- Renewing Subkeys by updating expiration dates indicates you are still in possession of the Certify key and is more convenient.
+- Renewing Subkeys by updating expiration indicates continued possession of the Certify key and is more convenient.

 - Replacing Subkeys is less convenient but potentially more secure: the new Subkeys will **not** be able to decrypt previous messages, authenticate with SSH, etc. Contacts will need to receive the updated public key and any encrypted secrets need to be decrypted and re-encrypted to new Subkeys to be usable.
 This process is functionally equivalent to losing the YubiKey and provisioning a new one.